-On average, each member of our team sends 250 Slack messages per week.7 There's little public data to make a comparison to other companies our size, but there are reports of power users sending 1,000 per day!8
+On average, each team member sends 250 Slack messages per week.7 There's little public data to make a comparison to other companies our size.
+Still, there are reports of power users sending 1,000 per day!8

 Finally, we spend little time in internal meetings.
 Using Meetrics to calculate industry metrics with our calendar data, we've improved metrics as we've grown.
 Engineers at Ashby have 35.5 hours of focus time9 and 4.1 focus days10 per week:

 Metrics calculated from engineer calendars from Feb.
 9 to Aug.
 8, 2020